What is E Surface, Silk, Metallic, True Black & White and Fuji Deep Matte paper?

 Random - An allover swirl stroke that covers the whole print.
 No contouring or following of the actual image.

-Normal - Random background.
-The subject (or main focus) of the image is followed using straight strokes.
+Normal - Random strokes in background.
+The subject (or main focus) of the image will be followeded using contoured strokes.
 This is what will be applied if no preference is made known to us.

 Artistic - No random strokes.
 The entire print is followed.
 Background is followed, as well as the subject.